NREL/floris/docs/source/theory.rst

 Gaussian Wake Models
 ====================
-Several gaussian wake models are now implemented within FLORIS.
+Several Gaussian wake models are now implemented within FLORIS.

 Literature on the Gaussian model can be found in the following papers: